Vandebron/gh-mpyl/README-dev.md

 A new browser window will open with the workspace ready to be worked on 🚀

+### IntelliJ configuration
 If you prefer to use a JetBrains IDE, first install [JetBrains Gateway](https://www.jetbrains.com/remote-development/gateway/) and then run:
 ```
 devpod up gh-mpyl --ide intellij
 ```
-or
+You might have to install the [IntelliJ Python plugin](https://plugins.jetbrains.com/plugin/631-python) before being able to work on Python code.
+If you do, then you'll also need to link to the pre-installed Python interpreter by:
+1. open the _Project Structure_ menu
+2. in _Platform Settings_ → _SDKs_ add a new SDK using _Add Python SDK from disk…_
+3. select _Virtualenv Environment_
+4. Choose _Existing environment_ and use `/root/.local/share/virtualenvs/gh-mpyl/bin/python3.13` as the path to the interpreter

+Yes, Python is a PITA 😩.
+We're hoping to further pre-configure this as soon as IntelliJ supports it.

+If you have a PyCharm license this is all probably pre-configured for you.
+You can use it with:
 ```
 devpod up gh-mpyl --ide pycharm
 ```

-_(You might have to install the Python plugin before being able to work on Python code)_
+### SSH into the container
 If you're more comfortable in a black and white terminal, then you can also just ssh into the container by running:
 ```
 devpod ssh gh-mpyl